HeroHS/flutter_bloc_tutorial/EXERCISES.md

 ---

-## 🎯 Exercise 3: Customize Loading Message (Easy)
+## 🎯 Exercise 3: Customize Loading Message (Easy - Data Layer)

 **Goal**: Change the loading delay and update the message.

 **Steps**:
-1. Open `lib/services/user_api_service.dart`
+1. Open `lib/features/user/data/datasources/user_remote_datasource.dart`
 2. Change the delay from 2 seconds to 3 seconds
-3. Update the loading message to reflect the new delay
+3. Update the loading message in the UI to reflect the new delay
 4. Run the app and verify the change

 **Learning Objective**: Understand how services affect UI state